Graphene-based detectors for directional dark matter detection: Conceptual Design of the Proposed Detector

 \subsection{Directionality and background rejection}

-This proposed design has intrinsic head--tail discrimination and excellent background rejection capabilities.
-It is noted that the type of vacancies (i.e., single vacancies with one atom missing, and multiple vacancies with two or more atoms missing) created in the graphene/h-BN heterostructures directly depends on the energy of the recoiling nucleus~\cite{Banhart:2011,Wang:2012}.
-The sense of a recoil track (head--tail) can be determined by information obtained from TEM or HRTEM imaging about the number of vacancies and vacancy types in individual graphene and h-BN monolayers.
-This is because collisions of a recoiling nucleus with target atoms and atomic crystals dissipate energy, and hence the recoiling nucleus always moves from layers with many vacancies and multiple vacancies to layers with few vacancies and single vacancies.
-As can be seen clearly from Fig.~\ref{fig:figure3}, the intrinsic head--tail discrimination of the proposed detector is verified by the SRIM simulations for a recoiling Au nucleus entering the graphene/h-BN heterostructures at 16.6~keV.
+The proposed detector design has intrinsic head-tail discrimination and background rejection capabilities.
+We first note that in the proposed detector design if a recoiling Au nucleus is registered by the graphene/h-BN heterostructure, it always moves away from the Au film and traverses the graphene/h-BN heterostructure.
+Moreover, the number, density, and size (i.e., single vacancies with one atom missing, and multiple vacancies with two or more atoms missing) of vacancies created by a recoiling nucleus in the graphene/h-BN heterostructure directly depend on the energy of the recoiling nucleus~\cite{Banhart:2011,Wang:2012}.
+Because collisions of a recoiling nucleus with target atoms and atomic crystals dissipate energy, the recoiling nucleus always moves from layers with many, dense, and multiple vacancies to layers with few, sparse, and single vacancies.
+Hence the direction of a recoil track (head-tail directionality) can be determined using the information obtained from TEM or HRTEM imaging about the number, density, and size of the vacancies in each graphene and h-BN monolayers (see also Fig.~\ref{fig:figure1}).
+Specifically, following Ref.~\cite{Rajendran:2017ynw}, we define the asymmetry of a track as the ratio of the number of vacancies in the end third of the recoiling Au nucleus depth in the heterostructure to the beginning third.
+The SRIM simulation results shown in Fig.~\ref{fig:figure3} indicates that there is a roughly $1\ratio 2$ asymmetry for a recoiling Au nucleus entering the graphene/h-BN heterostructure at 10 and 20~keV, supporting the head-tail discrimination capability of the detector.